• info@discoveraltitude.com

 • Pee-bottle (it's handy if you don't want to go out of the room during the night)

 For climbing our company arrange accommodation at the base intent as well as food and guide.
 We also provide equipment for climbing such as ropes, ice hammers, and ice screws.
-If you need a porter for carrying your day pack while climbing on the mountain we also arrange an additional cost of $70 USD.
+If you need a porter to carry your day pack while climbing on the mountain we also arrange an additional cost of USD 70.

-Buying climbing gears are more expensive back home so, in which we can arrange all the gears for an additional cost of $200 USD. (cost of the renting gears keep changing so, please enquire for updated price)
+Buying climbing gear is more expensive back home so, so we can arrange all the gear for an additional cost of USD 200.
+(The cost of renting gear keeps changing so, please enquire for an updated price)

-These are the lists below you need to bring for Ama Dablam Expedition.
+These are the lists below you need to bring for the Ama Dablam Expedition.

 • Synthetic insulated paint